webfactorymk/flutter-template/README.md

 # Flutter Template

 Flutter template project - A simple TODO list app.
-This template provides simple UI and scalable project setup and structure that goes beyond the simple counter example.
+This template provides simple UI and scalable project structure that goes beyond the simple counter example.

+The app has basic login and signup screens, task list, task details, and settings screen.
+It supports multiple languages and in-app language change, and light and dark theme.

 It's configured with [BLoC] for state management, [Chopper] for networking, [Navigation 2.0], [GetIt] as service locator, UserManager, Repository Pattern, Logger, and util and convenience methods.